ahgencer/podmod/README.md

 incompatible with other distributions.
 This restriction also excludes distributions that are downstream from Fedora, such as [CentOS](https://centos.org/) and [RHEL](https://redhat.com/en/technologies/linux-platforms/enterprise-linux).

-You are welcome to adapt *podmod* to use different Containerfiles targeting other distributions, though!
+You are, of course, welcome to adapt *podmod* to use different Containerfiles targeting other distributions.
+If you do, please consider [upstreaming your changes](#contributing) so that everyone can benefit from them!

 ## Getting started